RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 > #### Early pre-release
 > This version is a pre-release version so installation and configuration is manual for now.
 Please see instructions below.

+### Expansion Keys
+You can also create a *shortcut* extension key combination.
+When you type the key sequence and wait for the type timeout (around 800ms) the snippet is expanded in place to allow for keyboard based extension.

+For example, in the screen shot the **rdt** combination is set up for the script.
+So if I type **rdt** in the editor and wait for a second the associated snippet is expanded.

 ### Open for Feedback
 Currently this is just a first cut for snippets.
 There are a number of things that can be done with this but I'm curious how people might want to use this.